VadymSD/terraform-docker-setup/README.md

-# Terraform Application Setup
+# GO-TO-DO Application Terraform Setup

-This README provides instructions for setting up an application using Terraform, with modules for different components including images, containers, and networks.
+This README provides instructions for setting up the go-to-do application using Terraform, with modules for different components including images, containers, and networks.
 The application comprises a backend, an Nginx server configured with SSL, and a frontend.

 ## Prerequisites